 Fuses for the protection of both the AC and DC supplies are located on the rear panel.
+The AC supply input fuse is part of the IEC inlet and is accessed by firstly removing the cable plug from the unit and then, by using a small screwdriver to unclip the fuse carrierfrom the fixed part of the connector.
+As shipped from the factory, a spare fuse is supplied within this carrier.
 Certain fuses are contained within the chassis of MACRO ZG controllers rather than on accessible front/rear panels:

-(a) F1A pre-amplifier DC fuse on the pre-amplifier stabiliser module also protects the output mother PCB and modules (b) F1A auxiliary DC fuse on the pre-amplifier stabiliser module
+- (A) F1A pre-amplifier DC fuse on the pre-amplifier stabiliser module - (B) F1A auxiliary DC fuse on the PMB.12 Power Management Board